radha004/Cummins-Team-15/README.md

 - **Custom Currency Basket**: Create a weighted average exchange rate for a basket of selected currencies.
 - **Current Exchange Rates**: Display the latest exchange rates for various currencies.

+##Data Handling
+Null Values in csv files are replaced by appropriate measure.

 ## Installation

 ### Prerequisites